DevrimBaran/Messaging-Engine-2/docs/concepts/Flows.md

 - Are of type `input`, `process` and `output`
 - Available (currently supported) values are defined below for each operation type
-- Operation names can be used only one time per `spec`
+- Operation names can be used only one time in `ops`

 ### Flow Operation Type